Theatre Reviews Roundup: The Other Place

 Tobias Menzies and Emma D’Arcy in The Other Place.
 Photo: Sarah M Lee

 ‘After Antigone’ says the publicity material.
-In fact, you need know nothing about Sophocles’ classic play to enjoy (or not) Alexander Zeldin‘s new play about a grieving family who at war with each other.
+In fact, you need know nothing about Sophocles’ classic play to enjoy (or not) Alexander Zeldin‘s new play about a grieving family at war with each other.
 It garnered three 5 star reviews from heavyweight critics but this was balanced somewhat by four less convinced 3 star reviews.
 The cast which included Tobias Menzies and Emma D’Arcy were praised.

 [Links to full reviews are included but a number are behind paywalls and therefore may not be accessible]